 In unofficial classifications, Lafite Rothschild, Latour, Margaux and Haut Brion were listed as the finest and most costly wines of Bordeaux.
 They were thought is as First Growth Bordeaux wine, decades before the term became widely used.
 Thomas Jefferson during his visit to Bordeaux in 1787 came up with his list of the best wines from the area as well.
-His list also placed the First Growth Bordeaux wine producers at the top of his ranking.
-Some of the other famous tasters of the day put together unofficial ranks of Bordeaux wines after Jefferson were: Andre Simon in 1800, Lawton of Tastet and Lawton in 1815, Wilhelm Franck in 1845 and most notably, Cocks & Feret in 1850.
+The list created by Thomas Jefferson also placed the First Growth Bordeaux wine producers at the top of his rankings.

 The official Classification took place at The Exposition Universelle de Paris.
 The event was seen as the perfect opportunity for France to display the best it had to offer for the entire world to see.
 This was what Napoléon III wanted to accomplish in 1855 with French culture and of course, the wines of France and Bordeaux..

 What happened next was, the Gironde Chamber of Commerce ordered an official classification to accompany the now famous wines of the Bordeaux appellation.
 They allowed the Wine Brokers’ Union of Bordeaux to develop the plan.
 Their efforts morphed into what we now refer to as the official 1855 Classification.
 The wines included in the Classification were all from Medoc, except for the already legendary Château Haut-Brion from Graves, which had to be included due to its world wide fame.